Proposed United States annexation of Santo Domingo: Domestic political fallout

-The annexation debate had lasting political consequences, fuelling a rift within the Republican Party.
+The annexation debate had lasting political consequences, fueling a rift within the Republican Party.
 President Grant's aggressive use of his power to force through the treaty — including sending a naval vessel to transport the commission without Senate approval, led to accusations of executive overreach and imperial ambition.
-His use of political backchannels — sending Babcock, an ally from his military days — to discuss treaty terms instead of elected state diplomats led to accusations of corruption and helped galvanise opposition amongst Liberal Republicans like Sumner.
+His use of political backchannels — sending Babcock, an ally from his military days — to discuss treaty terms instead of elected state diplomats led to accusations of corruption and helped galvanize opposition amongst Liberal Republicans like Sumner.

 These tensions would culminate in the Liberal Republican revolt of 1872, when a coalition of disillusioned Republicans and anti-imperialists broke from the party to challenge Grant's re-election.
 The failed annexation was emblematic of broader concerns: the growing power of the presidency, overseas interference, imperial expansionism, and a perceived abandonment of the moral ideals that defined the party during the Civil War.